MoTrPAC/clinical-sample-batching/README.md

 ## Outputs
 ### Files
-Two files are written for each assay & tissue combination:
+By default, two files are written for each assay & tissue combination:
 - Blinded batch assignments in the format `files/precovid_[SAMPLE_TYPE]-samples_BLINDED-batch-assignments.csv` (see [example](examples/precovid_4-samples_BLINDED-batch-assignments.csv))
 - Unblinded batching metadata in the format `files/precovid_[SAMPLE_TYPE]-samples_UNBLINDED-batch-characteristics.csv`

+Use the `--separate-batch-files` flag to output separate blinded batch assignment files per batch, e.g. `files/precovid_[SAMPLE_TYPE]-samples_BLINDED-batch_3-assignments.csv`.

 ### Plots
 One plot is saved for each assay & tissue combination.
 This plot includes the number of individuals and samples per batch as well as the balance across each level of each `--vars-to-balance`. **These plots should be visually examined to confirm that batches are adequately balanced, i.e. that numbers are reasonably distributed across each ROW.** (see [examples](examples/plots)).